Assistant Professor, Arts and Cultural Management

 Faculty of Fine Arts and Communications

-Applicants should submit a covering letter, curriculum vitae, recent teaching evaluations, a statement of teaching philosophy and instructional strategies, and names and contact information for three references.
+Applicants should submit a cover letter, curriculum vitae, teaching dossier (including recent teaching evaluations), statement of research interests and a sample of scholarly work along with the names and contact information of three referees (along with the competition number) to firstname.lastname@example.org.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.